Canon 50D vs Olympus E-M10 III

 Studio photographers will appreciate that the Canon 50D (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.